ntop/ntopng/doc/src/alerts/interface_checks.rst

 **No activity on interface**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Checks for activities on interface.
+Checks for activities on the interface.

-There could be no traffic because of misconfigurations or otherwise because of the mirror network link that has gone down.
+There could be no traffic because of misconfigurations or because of the mirror network link that has gone down.

-The alert is sent when no activity on interface is noticed.
+The alert is sent when no activity on the interface is noticed.

 *Category: Internals*